Sega Touring Car Championship: Home versions

 The Sega Saturn conversion of the game was announced at the April 1997 Tokyo Game Show, with Mizuguchi on hand to show a demo of the game.
 The conversion was handled by one of Sega's CS (consumer division) teams, but was overseen by the original AM Annex team, who also designed the Saturn-exclusive modes.

 A home version for PC was also released in 1998.
-Two rally cars from Sega Rally Championship made a special appearance to the home console versions, then known as the Toyota Celica GT-Four (ST205) and the Lancia Delta HF Integrale.
+Two rally cars from Sega Rally Championship are unlockable in the home console versions, the Toyota Celica GT-Four (ST205) and the Lancia Delta HF Integrale.

 Columbia Music Entertainment released a music video/racing techniques 45' VHS in Japan to promote the Sega Saturn version.

 German Touring Car Championship

 This "Touring Car Championship" is actually based upon the famous Deutsche Tourenwagen Meisterschaft (DTM) '95 and '96 series (German Touring Car Championship) where three European makers were competing at this time.
 Although the DTM cars are licensed, the three courses named "Country Circuit", "Grünwalt Circuit" and "Brickwall Town" (as well as the bonus stages) are all fictitious, though they are designed like real racing circuits, complete with grandstands and pit roads.
 Since it was released one year after the original arcade version, the Sega Saturn port includes both the DTM'95 series and ITC'96 series.
 The Toyota Supra doesn't compete at DTM, but at JGTC GT500 instead.